ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ## Breaking down the widget code

 A lot of code was involved in creating the widget.
-We had to create a new web script, an extension module and the widget.
+We had to create a new web script, an extension module, and the widget.
 Let's look at each part to understand what's going on.

 ### Loading dependencies

 If you have worked with Javascript in general, you'll notice a few things.
 We haven't included any Javascript files and there is no initialization of the widget object.
 This is because everything is handled by the Surf framework which powers Share.
-By defining our extension module, we told Share where to find the javascript files, and by defining our widget in the JSON model it knows how to initialize it.
+By defining our extension module, we told Share where to find the javascript files, and by defining our widget in the JSON model, it knows how to initialize it.

-When processing the JSON page model, Share will identify which widgets needs to be included to render the page.
-It knows by the name attribute roughly where to look for it, but we didn't specify any extension to the file, or absolute path.
+When processing the JSON page model, Share will identify which widgets need to be included to render the page.
+It knows by the name attribute roughly where to look for it, but we didn't specify an absolute path or an extension to the file.

 Share registers a list of packages to include - a kind of namespace.
 This is done in `WEB-INF/surf.xml` with this sniplet of XML: